KasparEtter/ef1p/pages/email/email.md

 </figure>

 A word on terminology:
-The standard and some mail clients, such as Apple Mail, speak of mailboxes rather than folders.
+The standard and some mail clients such as Apple Mail speak of mailboxes rather than folders.
 When I speak of mailboxes, I usually refer to the mail account as a whole.
 Thunderbird, on the other hand, avoids the term completely.
 I mostly ignore IMAP folders and how to